 Marjorie, who is Black, and Lindsay, whose father was white and whose mother was a light-skinned Guatemalan, appear noticeably different.
 This has made for some interesting interactions in public.
 “People literally thought that I was the maid.
 All the time, they thought that I was the maid,” Marjorie recalls.
 Once, while they were in New York on college tours for Lindsay, a waitress at a restaurant approached Lindsay and her white friend, when Marjorie left to use the restroom, and asked ‘why is she with you?’

 While Marjorie’s path to parenting is less typical, and is called into question because representation of Black adults parenting non-Black children is rare, she is clear that she is a mother.
 Marjorie’s friends of color are more understanding of the relationship between her and Lindsay.
 “What I say is, ‘I have a daughter from another mother.’
 My African-American [and women of color] friends and my parents will always say, ‘How is your daughter?’
 My white friends, they always say, ‘What is her name?’
 They don’t have a way of describing this relationship.”
 Marjorie’s experience speaks to the way people of color are more often accustomed to various ways of creating and navigating family.

 At first, Marjorie was just diligently doing what her friend Brenda had asked of her–caring for her child.
 Initially, Lindsay only referred to Marjorie when introducing her as “my mom’s friend.”
 Over time, the two have grown closer.
 “She considers me kind of like her backstop.
 If she needs any advice on anything, any guidance on anything, she will turn to me.
 I think she does look to me as her parent, you know?
 I text her every day, to see how she’s doing, see if she needs anything, and to let her know that I love her.”

-This piece is part of Family Story’s All Our Families story-telling project.
+This piece was originally published in September 2017 as part of Family Story’s All Our Families story-telling project.